zain-elabedeen/June/README.md

 make local-down
 ```

-To generate Arch Agent test data, run one of the deterministic scenarios:
+To generate test data, run one of the deterministic scenarios:

 ```bash
 make scenarios